What is Legal Workflow Automation Software? And How Does it Relate to Process Orchestration?

 Because workflows are composed of multiple tasks, there can be multiple automated tasks within an automated workflow.
 Thus, workflow automation encompasses task automation.

-(Then, there’s process orchestration.
-A process orchestration platform can execute, monitor, and manage entire business processes across systems and teams.
-You can think of sets of business processes as sections of an orchestra, and the process orchestration platform is the conductor.
-Any process orchestration tool worth its salt will automate workflows for you.)
+(Then, again, there’s process orchestration.
+A process orchestration platform can execute, monitor, and manage entire business processes across systems and teams.)

 But okay, why do you really want to considering investing in workflow automation software?